 - Trick n.2: Fretboard Octaves

-Guitar fretboard map shown from the same point of view of the guitar player.
+Guitar neck map shown from the same point of view of the guitar player.
 Click to zoom

 There are some rules that we can exploit in order to simplify the learning of the fretboard.
 We'll take this with baby-steps, so feel you free to jump to the sections ahead if you already familiar.